QingyuanZhangTony/Earthquake-Identification-And-Notification/README.md

 # Automated Earthquake Identification And Notification Systems
-This repository is for my dissertation project of Durham MDS.
+This repository is for my dissertation project of Durham MDS. <br />

+## Usage
-## Use interactiveMain.ipynb for examples of current progress.
+Run interactiveMain.ipynb for examples of latest progress.<br />

+## Flowchart of Project/ Code Design
-This flowchart showing below would reflect my current design and progress.
+This reflect my current design and progress and will be updated constantly.
 <img src="Flowchart.drawio.png" width="600"><br />

-# Progress Log
+## Progress Log
 ### 2024-04-18 <br />
 Built a functional DataDownload.py for downloading seismic data from specified station and date.<br />
 Moving on to seismic data preprocessing in DataProcessing.py. <br />